EU market rules

 The Commission has put in place a unique system to monitor the provision of state aid.
 This is necessary to ensure that competition is not distorted by government interventions.

-Handbook on state aid rules for SMEs [221 KB]
+State aid rules for SMEs

 This downloadable guide gives an overview of the state aid possibilities for small businesses, as allowed by EU rules.